 It was the same place where he was detained in 1976 before being transported to another torture camp.

 Others who were detained and later regained freedom: Miguel Lamotta, Miguel Ángel Prado and Juan Carlos Comínguez never knew where they were being held at the time either, since the modus operandus of the military government was to blindfold detainees at the moment of their capture.

 Santana told Pagina 12 that he wishes there was at least a plaque to acknowledge what happened here.
 He told the newspaper, “It’s an emblematic building where people stroll at ease, they eat, they drink, they laugh, that is, they enjoy a paradise of consumption when down there it was hell.”

-The shopping center has no interest in highlighting this part of the beautiful building’s history, but some say that at night in the basement of Galerías Pacíficos, when the crowds are gone, cold drafts will overtake visitors and they can feel the sad, heavy presence of those who were presumed to lose their life in the now-lively Buenos Aires’ shopping mecca.
+The shopping center has no interest in highlighting this part of the beautiful building’s history.
+But some say that at night in the basement of Galerías Pacíficos, when the crowds are gone, cold drafts will overtake visitors and they can feel the sad, heavy presence of those who were presumed to lose their lives in the now-lively Buenos Aires’ shopping mecca.

 → Read Haunted Buenos Aires Part II

 → Read about the Ghosts of the Buenos Aires Subway